apache/hudi/website/docs/sql_ddl.md

 ### Create table with record keys and pre-combine fields

-As discussed [here](/docs/quick-start-guide#keys), Hudi tables track each record in the table using a record key.
-Hudi auto-generated a highly compressed key automatically for each new record in the examples so far.
+As discussed [here](/docs/quick-start-guide#keys), tables track each record in the table using a record key.
+Hudi auto-generated a highly compressed key for each new record in the examples so far.
 If you want to use an existing field as the key, you can set the `primaryKey` option.
-Typically, this is also accompanied by configuring a `preCombineField` option to deal with out-of-order data and potential duplicates in the incoming writes.
+Typically, this is also accompanied by configuring a `preCombineField` option to deal with out-of-order data and potential duplicate records with the same key in the incoming writes.

 :::note
 You can choose multiple fields as primary keys for a given table on a need basis.
-For eg, "primaryKey = 'id,name'", and this materializes a composite key of the two fields, which can be useful for exploring the table.
+For eg, "primaryKey = 'id, name'", and this materializes a composite key of the two fields, which can be useful for exploring the table.
 :::

 Here is an example of creating a table using both options.
 Typically, a field that denotes the time of the event or fact, e.g., order creation time, event generation time etc., is used as the _preCombineField_.
-Hudi ensures that the latest version of the record is picked up based on this field when queries are run on the table.
+Hudi resolves multiple versions of the same record based on this field when queries are run on the table.

 ```sql
 create table if not exists hudi_table1 (